 Settings range from more conventional Stara Carinarnica (Old Customs Depot), with its show of notable photos and ancient rarities, to Sent Andreja, Kod Kapetana (Captain’s Inn), Saran (Carp), Reka (River), with its unrecorded music and brilliant nearby craftsmanship, and Radecki (Radetsky), a decrepit watering opening regularly visited by vivid neighborhood characters.

 Past the Radecki, some precarious advances carry amblers to the Old Town, containing Gardos slope and Pregrevica.
 With its thin cobbled roads and Austro-Hungarian air, this old quarter is a stage back on schedule.
+If they have omt training, you will have a good time and at the same time, feel good.

 Many bistros like Burence (Barrel) or Majcina (the word shapes part of a well-known Serbian revile), eateries, and holy places spot the region.
 The most striking milestone is the Millennium Tower, which worked in 1896 on the site of a middle-aged stronghold to celebrate the 1,000th commemoration of the Kingdom of Hungary.
 Quite a while back it housed a bistro at the top.